Alex-SY-Hong/LIGHT_platform/README.md

 ### 1. LIGHT_platform Agent for Automated Processes.、

-The LIGHT_platform Agent encompasses four core tasks/functionalities for machine learning model training and results generation, covering Unsupervised Learning, Supervised Learning (Regression & Classification), Best Agent Selection, and Sequential Execution of the entire workflow.
+The LIGHT_platform Agent encompasses three core tasks/functionalities for machine learning model training and results generation, covering Unsupervised Learning, Supervised Learning (Regression & Classification), and the entire process of Best Agent Selection.

 ### 2. Database Construction Module (Automated Data Extraction)

-This project builds a high-throughput literature data extraction system using the DeepSeek-32B model and PDF/HTML parsing tools (such as pdfplumber).
+This project builds a high-throughput literature data extraction system using the DeepSeek-32B model and PDF parsing tools (such as pdfplumber).

-All extracted results are stored in standardized JSON format, ensuring semantic consistency, traceability, and convenience for downstream modeling and processing.

 ### 3. Final prediction

-This module explores the distribution and clustering patterns of hydrogels in the “structure–property space.”
+Hydrogel candidate components screened automatically by the LIGHT_platform.

 ### 4. Supervised Learning Module